zensqlmonitor/influxdb-zabbix/README.md

 	CREATE USER 'influxdb_zabbix'@'localhost' IDENTIFIED BY '***';
 	```

-	Grant right at the database level:
+	Grants at the database level:
 	```SQL
 	GRANT SELECT ON zabbix.trends TO influxdb_zabbix@localhost;
 	GRANT SELECT ON zabbix.trends_uint TO influxdb_zabbix@localhost;